-The Government is also providing additional substantial primary school sport funding in order to improve the provision of Physical Education and Sport in primary schools.
-All schools with 17 or more primary-aged pupils will receive a lump sum of £8000 plus a premium of £5 per pupil.
-We will be using the funding to enhance the provision of PE for all pupils by developing our resources, curriculum and teaching, alongside quality PE opportunities.
+The Government also provides additional funding to improve the provision of Physical Education and Sport in primary schools.
+We are using the funding to enhance the provision of PE for all pupils by developing our resources, curriculum and teaching and by offering high quality curricular and extra-curricular PE and Sport opportunities.

-To find out more, please read the ‘Use and Impact of Sport Premium Funding Report to Parents and Carers’ using the link below.
+To find out more, please read the Sport Premium Strategy.